flancian/garden/the future of note taking.md

 				- web of alexandria (sp?): most durable knowledge storage is dna. it is constantly propagating.
 				- roam exports to json and md to make data durable/portable.
 				- memory diamonds (?)
+		- [[ward cunningham]] certainly decentralization is needed. json is nice -- they claim it's not going to be versioned
 		- [[flancian]] "seeding" or bootstrapping problem. inclusivity, strength through diversity. cooperative efforts. effective altruism.